BretFisher/kubernetes-mastery/slides/k8s/kubectlexpose.md

 ## Creating a deployment for our HTTP server

-- We *could* do `kubectl run httpenv --image=jpetazzo/httpenv` ...
+- We *could* do `kubectl run httpenv --image=bretfisher/httpenv` ...

-- But since `kubectl run` is being deprecated, let's see how to use `kubectl create` instead
+- But since `kubectl run` is changing, let's see how to use `kubectl create` instead

 .exercise[